royal-society-of-chemistry/genderinfer/README.md

 # GenderInfer

-The goal of `GenderInfer` is to analysed data for gender differences in publishing.
+The goal of `GenderInfer` is to analyse publishing data for gender differences.
 It assigns the gender based on the first name.

 It should only be used when self-reported gender is unavailable.

-This package let possible to find if there are significant differences between male and female from a specified baselines.
+This package makes it possible to find if there are significant differences between male and female given a baseline.

 ## Installation